Steven H Silver

 Steven H Silver (born April 19, 1967) is an American science fiction fan and bibliographer, publisher, author, and editor.
-He has been nominated for the Hugo Award for Best Fan Writer twelve times and Best Fanzine seven times without winning (three for Argentus and four for Journey Planet).
+He has been nominated for the Hugo Award for Best Fan Writer twelve times and Best Fanzine nine times without winning (three for Argentus and six for Journey Planet).

 The "H" is his middle name and not an initial.

 Editor, publisher, and writer

 Silver was born in Hinsdale, Illinois.
 He is a longtime contributing editor to SF Site and wrote that site's news page from its inception in 2002 until it closed in 2014.

 Anthologies

 In 2003, he co-edited three anthologies with Martin H. Greenberg, Wondrous Beginnings, Magical Beginnings, and Horrible Beginnings, which reprinted the first published stories of authors in the science fiction, fantasy, and horror genres.
 From 2004 through 2012 he was the publisher and editor of ISFiC Press.
 He co-edited the alternate history anthology Alternate Peace in 2019 with Joshua Palmatier.